dwrobel/flatcam/README.md

 =================================================

+17.02.2019

+- changed some status bar messages
+- New feature: added the capability to view the source code of the Gerber/Excellon file that was loaded into the app.
+The file is also stored as an object attribute for later use.
+THe view option is in the project context menu and in Menu -> Options -> View Source

 16.02.2019

 - added the 'Save' menu entry to the Project context menu, for CNCJob: it will export the GCode.